nevingeorge/ALMA/README.md

-To run the programs, in Terminal/Command Prompt change your current directory to the Java Algorithms folder and input the command "java -jar Mod2_MA.jar" or "java -jar SUBA.jar".
+To run the programs, in Terminal/Command Prompt change your current directory to the Java Algorithms folder and input the command "java -jar" followed by "Mod2_MA.jar", "SUBA.jar", or "arbitrary.jar".
 The program will then ask for the input file name and an optional flag -v.
 Make sure the desired input file is in the same folder as the jar file.
 If the optional flag is entered, the program will display the observation table as it is being constructed.

-## Algorithm for Learning Mod-2-Multiplicity Automata
+## Algorithm for learning mod-2-multiplicity automata
-Mod2_MA.java takes as input a mod-2-MA and prints to stdout the MA obtained after learning the input function through a series of membership and equivalence queries.
-The motivation behind this algorithm originally arose from Angluin's exact learning model described in her paper "Learning regular sets from queries and counterexamples."
+Mod2_MA.java takes in as input a mod-2-MA and prints to stdout the MA obtained after learning the input function through a series of membership and equivalence queries.

 ### Format of Input File
 The input file is a text document containing the specifications of the target function.
-It must have the following format (no line separation, characters are space separated, and lines beginning with // are ignored):
+It must have the following format (no line separation, entries are space separated, and lines beginning with // are ignored):

-Line 1: alphabet size

-Line 2: characters in the alphabet
+Line 1: characters in the alphabet

-Line 3: size of the target function (r)
+Line 2: size of the target function (r)

-Line 4: γ of the target function (fy)
+Line 3: γ of the target function (fy)

-Lines 5-end: List of μ's for each character in the alphabet, with each μ appearing in a rxr grid
+Lines 4-end: List of μ's for each character in the alphabet, with each μ appearing in a rxr grid

 Example input files can be found in the repository.

-## Algorithm for Learning Strongly Unambiguous Büchi Automata (SUBA)
+## Algorithm for learning strongly unambiguous Büchi automata (SUBA)
-SUBA.java takes as input a SUBA and converts it into an equivalent UFA.
-The resulting UFA is then converted into an equivalent mod-2-MA and learned using Mod2_MA.java.
+SUBA.java takes in as input a SUBA of n states and converts it into an equivalent UFA of 2n^2+n states.
+The UFA is then converted into an equivalent mod-2-MA of the same size and learned using Mod2_MA.java.

 ### Format of Input File
 The input file is a text document containing the specifications of a SUBA of the form (Q, Σ, ∆, F).
-The file must have the following format (no line separation, characters are space separated, and lines beginning with // are ignored):
+The file must have the following format (no line separation, entries are space separated, and lines beginning with // are ignored):

 Line 1: number of states (Q)

-Line 2: alphabet size

-Line 3: characters in the alphabet
+Line 2: characters in the alphabet

-Line 4: final states (F)
+Line 3: final states (F)

-Line 5: number of transitions
+Line 4: number of transitions

-Lines 6-end: transitions - each line has the form q_i a q_j, where q_i,q_j∈Q and a∈Σ.
+Lines 5-end: transitions - each line has the form q_i a q_j, where q_i,q_j∈Q and a∈Σ.

 By default the only initial state of the SUBA (and therefore also the UFA) is q_1.

+Example input files can be found in the repository.

+## Algorithm for learning arbitrary automata
+arbitrary.java displays to stdout the mod-2-MA learned using a membership query method specified in MQ.java and statistical equivalence queries.
+The program can be used to approximately learn any type of automata, provided that MQ.java contains the desired automata's membership query function.

+### Format of Input File
+The input file is a text document that specifies the desired membership query function in MQ.java and level of approximation for the statistical equivalence queries.
+The file must have the following format (no line separation, entries are space separated, and lines beginning with // are ignored):

+Line 1: characters in the alphabet

+Line 2: membership query function number (found in MQ.java)

+Line 3: maximum test length and number of tests for the statistical equivalence query

 Example input files can be found in the repository.

 ## Author: Nevin George

 ## Advisor: Dana Angluin